radhakrishnan-wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 <!-- In HTTPS handshake,Browser requests Certificate Authority (CA) to validate the certificate provided by a server.
 If CA or Root certificate is compromised, then client may face man the middle (MTM) attacks.
 To protect its users from this vulnerability, an app can employ SSL pinning technique. -->

 In HTTPS handshake, Server responds with public certificate issued by Certificate Authority (CA) to establish connection.
-If CA or Root certificate was compromised and issues certificates without domain owners contestant, then client may face man in the middle (MTM) attacks.
+If CA or Root certificate was compromised and issues certificates without domain owners consent, then client may face man in the middle (MTM) attacks.
 To protect users from this vulnerability, an app can employ SSL pinning.

 <!-- Certificate pinning is an additional layer of security which protects communication between client and server, The Standard HTTPS verifies whether the connection is secure but It cannot verify whether we are communicating with the actual server or an intercepted server. -->